 But, a word of caution.
-This Top 10 ESL Activity for Adult Beginners is not for the absolute beginner.
+This ESL Activity for Adult Beginners is not for the absolute beginner.
 Your students have to be at a high enough level to form and ask each other simple questions.
 High beginners should be able to handle this one with a bit of help from you.
 Perhaps some example follow-up questions on the board?

 #9: Dialogue Substitution

 For students who are too low-level to engage in “real” conversations, dialogues make a great option.
 You give them some bits of a conversation and they fill in the rest with their partner.
-They’re perfect for adults students who want to feel like they’re “talking” in your class.
-And they are!
-It’s a step on the way to freer conversations.
+Provide students with some possible words, or leave it up to them—the choice is yours.

 Here’s how I use them in my own classes: Dialogue Substitution.